Digital Virgo Group: Digital Virgo, a Leading Global Mobile Entertainment and Commerce Network Partnered With the World's Largest Telco Companies, Will Go Public via Business Combination With Goal Acquisitions Corp.

 Advisors

-JMP Securities, a Citizens Company, is serving as financial advisor to Goal Acquisitions.
+JMP Securities, a Citizens Company, and Amala Partners are serving as financial advisors to Goal Acquisitions.

 Winston Strawn LLP and Peltier Juvigny Marpeau Associés are serving as legal counsel to Digital Virgo.
 Proskauer Rose LLP is serving as legal counsel to Goal Acquisitions.
 Latham Watkins LLP is serving as legal counsel to JMP Securities, a Citizens Company.